ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Can also change shutdown behaviour to either stop/terminate when shutdown from inside OS.
   * Right-click -> Instance settings -> Change shutdown behaviour

+## 4.4.
+EC2 test notes

+### 4.4.1.
+Instance goes from pending to terminated after starting

+If your EC2 instance goes from the `pending` state to the `terminated` state immediately after restarting then it could be caused by one of the following reasons:

+- You've reached your EBS volume limit.
+- An EBS snapshot is corrupt.
+- The root EBS volume is encrypted and you do not have permissions to access the KMS key for decryption.
+- The instance store-backed AMI that you used to launch the instance is missing a required part (an image.part.xx file).

+### 4.4.2 EC2 monitoring

+Enabling detailed monitoring on EC2 instances allows for

+* Aggregating statistics across instances
+* Provides data in 1-min interval (basic is just every 5 min)

 # 5. Monitoring, Logging & Auditing

 ## 5.1 CloudWatch - Architecture Concepts